dayuyang1999/TradingBot/README.md

 ## Data

 Data with minimum delay is the first prerequisite for trading on stock market.
 So far, I have tried [Alpaca](https://github.com/alpacahq/alpaca-trade-api-py) and [YahooFinance](https://github.com/ranaroussi/yfinance).
 Eventually I decided to use `yfinance`.

+### Extended Hours

+We may not trade in extended hours (since extended hours are not quite likely to have large momentum if using momentum-series of indicator), but we definitely need data from extended hours.

 ### Understanding data of `yfinance`